bwRavencl/ControllerBuddy-Pages/README.md

 ## 📖 Description

-This is the source code repository of ControllerBuddy-Pages, regular users should refer to [ControllerBuddy's Homepage](https://controllerbuddy.org) to get started.
+This repository hosts the source code behind the official ControllerBuddy homepage.
+To learn more about ControllerBuddy, click [here](https://controllerbuddy.org) to visit the site.

 ## ⚖️ License